Yandy Díaz Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in the league.
+- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in the league.

-- The Yankees have a 3.59 team ERA that ranks seventh across all league pitching staffs.
+- The Yankees have a 3.54 team ERA that ranks fifth across all MLB pitching staffs.

-- Yankees pitchers combine to allow 33 total home runs at a clip of one per game (to rank 11th in the league).
+- Yankees pitchers combine to allow the 10th-fewest home runs in baseball (33 total, one per game).

-- His most recent time out came on Monday against the Cleveland Guardians, when the right-hander tossed 8 1/3 innings, surrendering one earned run while giving up two hits.
+- The righty's most recent time out came on Tuesday against the Cleveland Guardians, when he went six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.